wpuipress/uipress-lite/readme.txt

 * Added static menu option to the admin menu block
 * Fixed issue that could stop uipress menus and uitemplates from loading on elementor template pages
 * Huge performance improvements across all apps
+* Added new site option to add sticky headers to post tables

 = 3.2.12 =
 *Release Date 28 August 2023*